 Usually, when one party decides to wait to repay debt before getting married, something else is driving that decision.
 My experience is once the couple discusses this alone or with a counsellor, issues become clearer and they allow the Lord to help them decide when to marry.
 It’s been a great joy to see God work in these couples’ lives.

-If you are in the waiting zone to become newlyweds, surrender your decisions to the Lord and watch Him work.
+Are you in the waiting zone to become newlyweds?
+Surrender your decisions to the Lord and watch Him work.

 For more on this topic, read chapter 12, The New Managing God’s Money-The Basics.